How to Make Through DUI Police Observations?

 - Safely Pull Over: As soon as you are directed by an officer to stop for DUI, he will start making different observations that will be entered in his report.
 This report can have a huge impression on the results of your DMV hearing and trial.
-Hence, you need to be careful from the very When you are asked to pull over, you must look for a secure place to pull over and should stop the care properly.
-Make sure to avoid stopping it suddenly, driving inconsistently, or stopping at a dangerous spot as the officer will take note of all this things.
+Hence, you need to be careful from the very When you are asked to pull over, you must look for a secure place to pull over and should stop the car properly.
+Make sure to avoid stopping it suddenly, driving inconsistently, or stopping at a dangerous spot as the officer will take note of all these things.

 - Avoid Making Abrupt Movements: Make sure to avoid making abrupt movements when you are stopped as the officer will be approaching you from the back and will have a gun on In case of a sudden movement, they might shoot you as they have the right to safeguard themselves first.